-- Reverification is necessary if an employee presents a foreign passport with either a temporary I-551 stamp or I-551 printed notation on a machine-readable immigrant visa (MRIV) when the stamp or MRIV expires, or one year after the admission date if the stamp or MRIV does not contain an expiration date.
+- List A document: A foreign passport with either a temporary I-551 (ADIT) stamp or I-551 printed notation on a machine-readable immigrant visa (MRIV).
+The employee must present a List A or List C document to you when the stamp expires, or one year after the admission date if the stamp does not contain an expiration date.

-- MRIVs are usually issued with the following language on the visa: “UPON ENDORSEMENT SERVES AS TEMPORARY I-551 EVIDENCING PERMANENT RESIDENCE FOR 1 YEAR.”
-The one year time period begins on the date of admission.
-If, in the rare instance, an immigrant visa is issued without the statement “FOR 1 YEAR,” you should treat the MRIV as evidence of permanent residence status for one year from the date of admission.
+- Most MRIVs contain the following language on the visa: “UPON ENDORSEMENT SERVES AS TEMPORARY I-551 EVIDENCING PERMANENT RESIDENCE FOR 1 YEAR.”
+The one-year time period begins on the date of admission.
+If the employee receives an MRIV without the statement “FOR 1 YEAR,” you should treat the MRIV as evidence of permanent residence status for one year from the date of admission.

-- If the stamp in the passport is endorsed “CR-1” and is near but not on the immigrant visa, it is still a valid endorsement.
+- If the stamp in the passport is endorsed “CR-1” and is near but not on the MRIV, it is still a valid endorsement.

 - Enter the number in red font under the MRIV “Expires On” date as the document number.